 - Rural Development

-The beneficiary countries of IPA are divided into two categories: EU potential candidate countries (like Albania, Bosnia Herzegovina, Serbia, and Kosovo) profit partially from IPA, currently from components I and II, meanwhile EU candidate countries (such as Croatia, Turkey, Macedonia and Montenegro) are eligible to profit from the five IPA components.
+The beneficiary countries of IPA I were divided into two categories: EU potential candidate countries (like Albania, Bosnia Herzegovina, Serbia, and Kosovo) profit partially from IPA, currently from components I and II, meanwhile EU candidate countries (such as Croatia, Turkey, Macedonia and Montenegro) were eligible to profit from the five IPA components.
 The total pre-accession funding for the period 2007 – 2013 of IPA I was 11.5 billion Euro .